bettercallshao/kwt/README.md

 * You are a developer and you have long commands that you repeated type, and you need a easier way to compose the commands.

-* You are a developer and you are often asked to help analysts fix their software because it requires running a few commands and the analysts are not comfortable dealing with terminals, but of course the command is so simple it's not worth making a UI for it.
+* You are a developer and you are often asked to help analysts fix their computer because it requires running a few commands and the analysts are not comfortable dealing with terminals, but of course the command is so simple it's not worth making a UI for it.

 ### Approach